pmj/virtio-net-osx/readme.md

 adapter at 42 seconds (cold cache) or 33 seconds (warm cache) on virtio-net to 44 seconds (warm cache) on the Intel adapter.

-Kernel debugging via gdb is currently not (yet) supported by this driver.
+Kernel debugging via gdb is now also supported by this driver.
+If the virtio-net device is the primary network adapter in the system (and the driver is the first network card driver to be loaded), you can attach gdb to an appropriately configured crashed kernel.
+Sending the ACPI Shutdown signal in VirtualBox is treated as a non-maskable interrupt (NMI) so if you specify that kernel debug flag as part of the boot args, you can attach the debugger that way.

 ## Virtio and virtio-net